juliantao/quarto-asce/README.md

 # ASCE Quarto Template

 This is a Quarto template that assists you in creating a manuscript for American Society of Civil Engineers journals and conference proceedings.
 You can learn more about the format requirements on the [ASCE website](https://ascelibrary.org/page/authorservicesjournals) and the [Overleaf template](https://www.overleaf.com/latex/templates/template-for-preparing-your-submission-to-the-american-society-of-civil-engineers-asce/pbwcqsvndpty), which this Quarto template was based off.

-This template and class file "`ascelike-new.cls`" produce manuscripts that comply with the guidelines of the American Society of Civil Engineers (ASCE).

 The "`ascelike-new.cls`" class and "`ascelike-new.bst`" citation style is from [Overleaf](https://www.overleaf.com) developed by Matthew R. Kuhn.
 Starting from Version 1.0.0, we are no longer using Pandoc's `citproc`, but rely on the original `ascelike-new.bst` citation file using `natbib` as the citation method.